kubernetes/community/wg-data-protection/charter.md

   a specific feature including KEP reviews can happen in the working group but KEP approvals and code implementation will be owned by SIG-Apps or SIG-Storage.
+* Security and privacy protection is an important aspect but not a focus of this WG.
+This WG will consult with [CNCF SIG-Security](https://github.com/cncf/sig-security) for those issues.

 ## Stakeholders